When you're busy, a nutritious lunch can be hard to come by. But that's where meal planning and prepping come in.

 Meal prepping might seem overwhelming at first, but it becomes much easier when you get into the habit.
-As you get used to prepping lunches over the weekend for the week ahead, you'll start to note what you like to eat and your menu will become more consistent.
+As you get used to prepping lunches for the week ahead, you'll start to note what you like to eat and your menu will become more consistent.

 - Buy Mason jars or glass containers.
 "I like [making] Crock-Pot chili on Sunday and filling five Mason jars for lunches at work for the upcoming week," she says.
 "It makes packing my lunch easy and doable each morning, and I don't run out of lunches during the workweek."